arixmkii/qcw/README.md

 #### `Alpine-WSL`

 Version `3.18.4-0` with 2 patch sets:
-* Update Alpine to 3.20.3
+* Update Alpine to 3.20.3;
-* Update Alpine to 3.22.1 and add Lima required tools
+* Update Alpine to 3.22.1 and add Lima required tools.

 #### `docker-cli`